 Each categorical feature represents a distinct aspect of the underlying data distribution.
-For instance, in a financial transaction record, the classification function for transaction categories may include labels such as "retail", "entertainment", "groceries", "healthcare", and "travel".
+For instance, in a financial transaction record, the classification function for transaction categories may include labels such as "retail," "entertainment," "groceries," "healthcare," and "travel."
 Likewise, continuous features span a range of quantitative measures.
-For instance, in a climate modeling scenario, the temperature - a continuous function - might span from -10 degrees Celsius to 40 degrees Celsius.
-In a financial risk assessment dataset, continuous values for income could range from \$20,000 to \$200,000 per year, showcasing variations in income levels among individuals.
+For instance, in a climate modeling scenario, the temperature - a continuous function - might span from -10 °C to 40°C. In a financial risk assessment dataset, continuous values for income could range from \$20,000 to \$200,000 per year, showcasing variations in income levels among individuals.